Ubisoft: Investment by Tencent (2018–2022)

 Ubisoft stated in its end of 2020 fiscal year investor call in February 2021 that the company will start to make AAA game releases less of a focus and put more focus on mobile and freemium games following fiscal year 2022.
 CFO Frederick Duguet stated to investors that "we see that we are progressively, continuously moving from a model that used to be only focused on AAA releases to a model where we have a combination of strong releases from AAA and strong back catalog dynamics, but also complimenting our program of new releases with free-to-play and other premium experiences."
-Later that year, the company announced it would start branding games developed by its 1st-party developers as "Ubisoft Originals".
+Later that year, the company announced it would start branding games developed by its first-party developers as "Ubisoft Originals".

+In 2021, they announced that they would be making an open world Star Wars game.
+The deal marked an end to EA's exclusive rights to make Star Wars titles.
 In October 2021, Ubisoft participated in a round of financing in Animoca Brands.

+In November 2021, Ubisoft announced the development of their first Ubisoft Entertainment Center, created by experience design firm Storyland Studios and Alterface.
+The first location is set to open in Studios Occitanie Méditerranée by 2025.

-After earlier stating their intent to explore blockchain games, Ubisoft announced its Ubisoft Quartz blockchain program in December 2021, allowing players to buy uniquely identified customization items for games and then sell and trade them based on the Tezos currency, which Ubisoft claimed was an energy efficient cryptocurrency.
+Ubisoft has been increasingly involved in blockchain-based video games since the later 2010s.
+The company is a co-founder of the Blockchain Game Alliance, which was established in September 2018 and is a consortium of several companies active in the blockchain space that seeks to explore the potential applications of this technology in the video game industry and publicly promotes the use of blockchain-based content in video games.
+According to Yves Guillemot, one of Ubisoft's co-founders, crypto-based content in video games will allow players to actually own digital content within it, while growing the video game industry in the process.
+Ubisoft furthermore announced its Ubisoft Quartz blockchain program in December 2021, allowing players to buy uniquely identified customization items for games and then sell and trade them based on the Tezos currency, which Ubisoft claimed was an energy efficient cryptocurrency.
 This marked the first "AAA" effort into blockchain games.
+The announcement was heavily criticized by audiences, with the Quartz announcement video attaining a dislike ratio of 96% on YouTube.
+Ubisoft subsequently unlisted the video from YouTube.
+The announcement was also criticized internally by Ubisoft developers.

-Tencent invested another €300 million into Guillemot Brothers Limited, the company that holds part of the Guillemots' ownership of Ubisoft, in September 2022.
+In July 2022, Ubisoft announced that it had cancelled Splinter Cell VR and Ghost Recon Frontline, along with two other unannounced titles.
+In September, Tencent invested another €300 million into Guillemot Brothers Limited, the company that holds part of the Guillemots' ownership of Ubisoft.
 This gave Tencent 49.9% ownership in this holding company and increased the Guillemots' share of voting rights within Ubisoft to about 30%.
 Yves Guillemot said that Tencent would be working closely with Ubisoft, helping to bring their games into China while assisting in paying off Ubisoft's debts and preventing the company from potential buyouts.